joncamfield/satcommthreats/en.md

 restrictions -- and a steep learning curve around the intentionally obfuscated safety and security of the usage of the products.-->

-"[S]atellite phones may also be susceptible to jamming, surveillance, interception, and other security threats.
-In 2012 and 2017, researchers identified weaknesses and cracked satellite phone encryption standards used by multiple service providers, underscoring that users should have no expectation of privacy when communicating by satellite phone.
-Additionally, satellite phone users could potentially be tracked through frequency emissions, commercially available tracking devices, and built-in global positioning system (GPS) capabilities.
-While GPS features may facilitate locating an individual in an emergency situation, it could also be a potential security vulnerability to be exploited and used for malicious intent, like kidnapping or detention. […] It is also feasible for a nation-state or criminal enterprise, with financial resources and access to the right commercially available technology, to track a satellite phone and intercept communication beyond voice calls and texts."<br />--*OSAC Cybersecurity Team (July 2 2021) [Guide for Overseas Satellite Phone Usage](https://www.osac.gov/Content/Report/9db45731-1eec-477a-a7af-1bf950cb4013) OSAC.gov.*
-{: .notice}

-## Scope
-{: .intro}

-This guide discusses threats which are widely applicable to 2-way satellite communications devices, such as satellite phones and pagers, Inmarsat BGANs, Starlinks, and VSAT terminals.
-Some of the risks discussed may also apply to receive-only / broadcast satellite in situations where satellite dishes are regulated/illegal.

-This document is focused on Internet shutdown, crisis, conflict, and emergency situations where a journalist, activist, or human rights defender may be using these tools to access and share critical information, with a wide range of adversaries including well-resourced, state or military-level ones.

 <div class="notice--info">
 <p><strong>A note on Alternative Communication Options</strong></p>
 <p>While not in scope for this document, for situations such as preparation